Warm Up with Easy Cardamom Ginger Chai, Soothing Indian Tea

 • ½ Cup Unsweetened Almond Milk

-• 12 Cardamom pods, crushed - or 2 teaspoons ground cardamom
+• 12 Cardamom pods (or 1 tsp cardamom seeds), crushed or 2 teaspoons ground cardamom

 STOVETOP METHOD

-• Quickly stir and reduce the heat to MEDIUM.
-Add unsweetened almond milk and whipping cream.
+2. Once boiling, reduce the heat to medium.
+Then, add the unsweetened almond milk and whipping cream to the mixture.

 INSTANT POT METHOD